 At the age of 17, she married Johann Graff, a painter and a former apprentice to her step-father.
 They had two daughters.
 Along with her domestic duties she aided her husband in his work.

-Though Maria was from the gilded class, and not aristocracy, she was well-liked and known as intelligent, talented and socially sophisticated.
-She maintained long-lasting relationships with her aristocratic pupils.
-She was also accepted into the larger scientific community who allowed her to study their personal collections, apothecaries, as well as help curate rare and highly desirable items for their curiosity cabinets.
+Though Maria was from the gilded class, she was well-liked and accepted by the aristocracy.
+Known as intelligent, talented and socially sophisticated, she maintained long-lasting mentorships with her aristocratic pupils.
+She was also accepted into the larger scientific community, members from which allowed her to study their personal collections, apothecaries, as well as help curate rare and highly desirable items for their curiosity cabinets.

 In her late forties, she joined the Labadist religious cult, along with her brother, mother, and her two daughters.
 She left her husband, who was refused entry by the cult, and who eventually granted her a divorce.
 During this time her work seems to have gone dormant, with the exception of honing her calligraphy skills.
 After two years living with the Labadists, her mother died of natural causes and her brother died from a disease that ravaged the community.
 Maria and her daughters left for Amsterdam.

 In contrast to the spartan cult environs, 17th century Amsterdam must have been a feast for the senses.
 The city was the center of world trade.
 The Dutch East India Company brought in spoils from around the world, and the New World in particular captured the imaginations of collectors.
 The bustling docks were loaded with crates of exotic animals, plants, and spices.
 The prosperous economy allowed artists of all mediums to flourish.
 Maria found work easily and settled comfortably in an apartment in the city.
 However, discoveries from the New World beckoned and Maria was inspired to adventure.